ricko2001/Genealogy-scripts/Notes on collation RMNOCASE.md

 Of course, one would want to create the corresponding SQL to return the schema back to "the factory default".

 Another idea-\
-Reverse engineer the real RMNOCASE collatiion and write an extension that implements it exactly.
+Reverse engineer the real RMNOCASE collation and write an extension that implements it exactly.

 Another idea-\
+The "sqlean" project by Anton Zhiyanov at: https://github.com/nalgeon/sqlean has a unicode aware collation SQLite database extension, that when loaded, overrides the default NOCASE collation.
+It could probably be modified to provide a RMNOCASE.

+Another idea-\
-Determine whether the RMNOCASE code used inside RM can\\ould be extracted from the RootsMagic.exe file and then used as an extension by external apps.
+Determine whether the RMNOCASE code used inside RM can\\could be extracted from the RootsMagic.exe file and then used as an extension by external apps.
+It isprobably loaded at runtime as a dll so it make be extracted to a temp folder.

 ### The Fake RMNOCASE: unifuzz64.dll